MicrosoftDocs/windows-dev-docs/terminal/distributions.md

 ## Windows Terminal Portable

-As of stable channel version 1.17, Windows Terminal supports being deployed in ["Portable mode"].
+Windows Terminal supports being deployed in ["Portable mode"].
 Portable mode ensures that all data created and maintained by Windows Terminal is saved next to the application so that it can be more easily moved across different environments.